peteroupc/peteroupc.github.io/bernsupp.md

     - _M\*(1/(2\*n))<sup>&alpha;/2</sup>, for every integer n&ge;1 that's a power of 2,_
     - _M\*(1/(7\*n))<sup>&alpha;/2</sup>, for every integer n&ge;4 that's a power of 2, and_
     - _M\*(1/(8\*n&minus;4))<sup>&alpha;/2</sup>, for every integer n&ge;1 that's a power of 2._
-3. _If f has a second derivative whose absolute value is defined in all of [0, 1] and less than or equal to M, then the expression (1) is less than or equal to&mdash;_
+3. _If f has a Lipschitz continuous derivative with Lipschitz constant M, then the expression (1) is less than or equal to&mdash;_
     - _(M/2)\*(1/(7\*n)), for every integer n&ge;4 that's a power of 2, and_
     - _(M/2)\*(1/(8\*n&minus;4)), for every integer n&ge;1 that's a power of 2._
 4. _If f is convex, nondecreasing, and greater than or equal to 0, then the expression (1) is less than or equal to **E**[f(Y/n)] for every integer n&ge;1 that's a power of 2, where Y is a hypergeometric(2*n, n, n) random variable._